DarinaRyba/Daria-Power-Stretch/README.md

 # Daria Power-Stretch

-## Web App maded with Express and MongoDB in Backend and React and Redux in Frontend
+## Web App created with Express and MongoDB in Backend and React and Redux in Frontend